chrisjshore/db2rest/README.md

 # README

-REST API for controlling a DB2 instance.
+REST API for controlling a DB2 instance running in a Docker container.

 ## Dependencies